1948 Winter Olympics: Speed skating

 The speed skating competition was held on the same rink that had hosted the events in 1928.
-At 1856 m above sea level, the speed skating competition was held at the second highest altitude in Olympic history, only Squaw Valley in 1960 was higher.
+At 1856 m above sea level, the speed skating competition was held at the second-highest altitude in Olympic history; only Squaw Valley in 1960 was higher.
 The competition was dominated by the Scandinavian countries of Norway and Sweden who won nine out of the twelve possible medals.
-Scandinavians had done poor in speed skating events up until the 1948 Games.
-The reason for their success was that speed skating in Europe had come to a stand still during World War II.
+Scandinavians had done poorly in speed skating events up until the 1948 Games.
+Their success was because speed skating in Europe had reached a standstill during World War II.
 Only countries that were ancillary to the conflict had the resources to keep their speed skating programs intact.
 The 500 meter race was won by Finn Helgesen of Norway.
 There was a three-way tie for second place between Norwegian Thomas Byberg and Americans Robert Fitzgerald and Kenneth Bartholomew.
 All three had finished in exactly 43.2 seconds.
 Swede Åke Seyffarth won a gold medal in the 10,000 meter race and a silver medal in the 1,500 meter race.
 The 5,000 meter event was affected by weather.
-The twenty racers encountered both wind, sun, and snow in the course of the day's competition.
-Finally long-distance specialist Reidar Liaklev from Norway prevailed.
+The twenty racers encountered wind, sun, and snow during the day's competition.
+Finally, long-distance specialist Reidar Liaklev from Norway prevailed.

 Alpine skiing

 Alpine skiing made its Olympic debut at these Games.
-A few events had been held at the 1936 Games but the St. Moritz Games featured a full slate of three men's and three women's alpine events.
-Frenchman Henri Oreiller won a medal in all three Alpine events; gold in the downhill and combined, and bronze in the slalom.
+A few events had been held at the 1936 Games, but the St. Moritz Games featured a full slate of three men's and three women's alpine events.
+Frenchman Henri Oreiller won a medal in all three Alpine events: gold in the downhill and combined, and bronze in the slalom.
 He was one of only two athletes to win two gold medals at the 1948 Games, and he was also the only athlete to win three or more medals.

-Austria dominated the women's alpine events, winning five out of a possible nine medals.
+Austria dominated the women's alpine events, winning five out of nine possible medals.
 Trude Beiser was a double-medal winner, earning gold in the combined event and silver in the downhill.
-She was not the only female skier to win two medals though, United States skier Gretchen Fraser won gold in the slalom and took silver behind Beiser in the combined.
+She was not the only female skier to win two medals, though United States skier Gretchen Fraser won gold in the slalom and took silver behind Beiser in the combined.
 Austrian Erika Mahringer earned two medals by winning bronze medals in both the slalom and the combined.